regulardude400/In-Memory-Xbox-FTP-Uploader/README.md

 # In-Memory-Xbox-FTP-Uploader
-If you have a big directory of compressed games in the .7z format, and lack HDD space but have more than 7gb of RAM?
-Yeah probably nobody!
+If you have a big directory of compressed games in the .7z format, and lack HDD space but have more than 12GB of RAM?
+Yeah probably almost nobody!
 But I made it out of boredom.
 Speeds aren't too fast but it is more of proof of concept for me.
+You need certain libraries like py7zr installed.
+Do a pip install py7zr to have it working.
+You may need to update your python to version 3.8+ for it to install properly.